HSBNE/hsbne.github.com/admin/dispute.md

 - Using or storing a hazardous material or dangerous good in an unsafe manner / not in accordance with current site procedures.
 - Introducing a new type of hazardous material or dangerous good to the HSBNE site without approval.
+- Violating the “Site modifications and electrical work” policy

 ### Schedule 3: 1st - 3 months, 2nd - Permanent